2022 Steinway Society of Massachusetts Piano Competition

 The Finalists will be announced via the SSOMA Website on Monday, May 30th after 9 PM.

-GREAT NEWS!
-The Final Round of the 2021 Steinway Society Piano Competition will be held LIVE and IN PERSON on Sunday, June 27 at M. Steinert & Sons Damrell Street location in Boston.
+The Final Round of the 2022 Steinway Society Piano Competition will be held LIVE and IN PERSON on Sunday, June 12th at M. Steinert & Sons Damrell Street location in Boston.
 The Competition Final Round Schedule of Performances will be available closer to the event.
-The Winners of the Competition for all three Divisions will be announced via the SSOMA Website on the evening of June 27.
+The Winners of the Competition for all three Divisions will be announced via the SSOMA Website on the evening of June 13th.

 A NON-REFUNDABLE application fee of $85 USD must be paid at the time of application submission.